 Canada does not have a development assistance program in Uruguay, but does provide support through multilateral programs and the Canada Fund for Local Initiatives (CFLI), managed by the Embassy of Canada to Uruguay.
 Canada’s International Development Research Centre (IDRC), headquartered in Montevideo, has funded 137 research projects worth $15.4 million in Uruguay since 1976.
 IDRC-supported research in Uruguay focuses on environmental protection of the Rio de la Plata estuary, Mercosur trade and integration issues, evaluating labour policies, health care, and the country’s efforts to help strengthen democracy and rebuild in Haiti.

 Our bilateral relationship is also built on a growing network of people-to-people ties that is fostered through educational exchanges and tourist visits, amongst other means.
 Like Canada, Uruguay is a country with a great appreciation for higher education.
 The Embassy of Canada is engaged with the Uruguayan academic sector and provides information services for Uruguayan students interested in studying or conducting high level research in Canada.

 Canadians of Uruguayan origin constitute a well-organized community that contributes to the bilateral relationship, particularly in the commercial and cultural areas.
-In 2012, nearly 1,500 Uruguayans visited Canada.
+In 2014, more than 2,000 Uruguayans visited Canada.
 In Uruguay, the Canadian community is estimated to number around 500.
-Approximately 10,000 Canadian tourists visit Uruguay each year.
+Between 10,000 and 11,000 Canadian tourists visit Uruguay each year.